-1.15 Revenue recognition
+1.14 Revenue recognition

 Revenues include all revenues from the ordinary business activities.
 Ordinary activities do not only refer to the core business but also to other recurring sales of goods or rendering of services.
-Revenues are recorded net of value added tax.
+Revenues are recorded net of value added tax, rebates and discounts.